-Footfall in Hawick has been decreasing since 2007 (time of the global financial crash (GFC)).
+Footfall in Hawick has been decreasing since 2007.
 Between 2015 and 2019 average weekly footfall figures for Hawick were generally on an upward trend.
 However, during the 2020 lockdown restrictions footfall decreased by 15% making the count almost equivalent to the number recorded in 2014 (3,750).
+In 2021 footfall increased marginally from last year (to 4080), however, this year the figure is below the 2014 low count, standing at 3610 (see figure 2).

-The town's last recorded retail unit vacancy was 15% (summer 2019), this remains higher than the Borders average.

-A flood protection scheme is well underway in Hawick, this project started in 2019, works include a new multipurpose path, 7km long, from Wilton Lodge to Mansfield lodge.
+In the summer 2021 and 2022 retail surveys, the town's retail unit vacancy was 14%, this remains higher than the Borders average.
+Works associated with the Flood Protection Scheme (FPS) have been causing disruption on Commercial Road and in the Common Haugh car park.
+The FPS project started in 2019, works include a new multipurpose path, 7km long, from Wilton Lodge to Mansfield lodge.
 The path will make the centre of Hawick more accessible to pedestrians and cyclists and could help increase footfall in the town centre.

 The council has secured £1.3 million in funding from Historic Environment Scotland, through their Conservation Area Regeneration Scheme (CARS) programme, for a range of heritage and conservation based regeneration activities within the core of the town centre.
 Along with some match funding, the scheme will run until 31st March 2024.
 The Town Centre Core Activity Area Pilot Study removed the core activity area in Hawick for a trial period of a year to promote a more flexible range of uses.